-Physics 8, Fall 2021, Worksheet #22. http://positron.hep.upenn.edu/p8/files/ws22.pdf
+Physics 8, Fall 2021, Worksheet #22.

-Upload PDF (smartphone scan or tablet edit) to Canvas shortly after class on Wed, Nov 17, 2021.
+Upload PDF (smartphone scan or tablet edit) to Canvas at or shortly after end of class on Wed, Nov 17, 2021.

 Problems marked with () must include your own drawing or graph representing the problem and at least one complete sentence describing your reasoning.